nazimboudeffa/openfootballmanager/README.md

 A company that we all like

 Good luck every one and don't hesitate to add you own game in the list

+You can check the analytics here https://plausible.codewithadu.de/openfootballmanager.com

+PS : We also have taken open opensoccermanager.com to be sure that we stay on the right idea